moorepants/BicycleDAQ/README.rst

 ``Wait``, 1 x 1 double
     This is the time in seconds that the software waits for the rider to press the collect data trigger.
-If the rider doesn't push the button before this time, the software crashes (due to a bug).
+If the rider doesn't push the button before this time, the program crashes due to software limitations.

 ``VNavCols``, 10 or 12 x 1 cell array
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~